INTERNATIONAL CONFEDERATION OF ART CRITICS

 Critique by Timothy Warrington

-Being an artist is an ongoing process of learning and growing as an individual.
-Each piece of work is a journey in itself, as in the piece titled “The Treasury”.
-To create this piece of work I lived with the Bedouin in the caves of Petra, riding on my camel each day, battling with the dust and elements, chatting to passers by and friends about the meaning of life.
-As each layer after layer emerges on the canvas, so the journey unfolds in real life.
+Being an artist for me is an on going process of learning and growing as an individual.
+Each piece of work is a journey in itself as in my work titled “The Treasury”.
+To create this piece I lived with the Bedouin in the village of Sayhun adjacent to the caves of Petra, Jordan, riding on my camel each day to paint.
+Battling with the dust, chatting to passers by and friends about the meaning of life.
+As each layer after layer emerges on the canvas so the journey unfolds in real life”